Spin-orbit torque switching of N\'eel order in band-inverted antiferromagnetic bilayer MnBi$_2$Te$_4$: Conclusion

-{\it Conclusion.} We have demonstrated that spin–orbit torque provides an efficient and symmetry-allowed mechanism to electrically control the topological phase of the intrinsic antiferromagnetic insulator bilayer \ch{MnBi2Te4}.
-Our first-principles calculations identify an enhanced dissipationless interband torque that remains finite inside the bulk gap and can deterministically switch the Néel order and the associated layer-resolved Chern number.
-At finite doping, both interband and intraband contributions are amplified, with interband effects still dominant, reducing the critical electric field by two orders of magnitude.
-Together, these results reveal two complementary regimes for electric control: dissipationless in-gap switching without free carriers, and metallic current-driven switching with greatly reduced thresholds.
+We have shown that spin–orbit torque provides an efficient mechanism to electrically control the Néel order in bilayer \ch{MnBi2Te4}.
+Our first-principles calculations identify a sizable dissipationless interband torque that remains finite inside the bulk gap and can deterministically switch the Néel order and the associated layer-resolved Chern marker.
+At finite doping, both interband and intraband contributions are amplified, reducing the critical electric field by up to two orders of magnitude.
+Together, these results reveal two complementary regimes for electric control: dissipationless in-gap switching without free carriers, and metallic current-driven switching with greatly reduced electric field thresholds.

-These findings establish \ch{MnBi2Te4} as a promising platform for purely electrical control of topology, overcoming the limitations of magnetically doped Chern insulators that require auxiliary magnetic fields.
-The predicted switching of layer Chern numbers and quasi-helical edge states opens new possibilities for axion electrodynamics, dissipationless charge–spin conversion, and topological spintronics.
+Néel reversal in turn reconfigures the Berry curvature distribution between layers and reverses the spin texture of the gapped helical-like edge states.
+These results establish a concrete route to electrically manipulate antiferromagnetic order and its associated boundary and geometric electronic responses in a band-inverted, symmetry-indicated higher-order magnetic topological insulator.
 Experimentally, such effects could be probed via layer-resolved Hall measurements~\cite{Gao2021}, spin-torque ferromagnetic resonance~\cite{Mellnik2014}, edge transport spectroscopy~\cite{Lin2022}, and intrinsic nonlinear Hall responses~\cite{Liu2024}, which provide a direct readout of $L_z$.
 Our results also motivate future exploration of odd-layer \ch{MnBi2Te4}, where SOT-driven switching of the local magnetization could directly toggle the quantum anomalous Hall effect, offering a pathway to reconfigurable quantized transport.